bchugg/bchugg.github.io/_writing/statistics-wars.md

 # Royall’s three questions

-In [Statistical Evidence: A likelihood paradigm](https://www.amazon.com/Statistical-Evidence-Likelihood-Monographs-Probability/dp/0412044110), Richard Royall asks three questions that various schools of thought in the foundations of statistics have tried to answer in the past century:
+In [Statistical evidence: A likelihood paradigm](https://www.amazon.com/Statistical-Evidence-Likelihood-Monographs-Probability/dp/0412044110), Richard Royall asks three questions that various schools of thought in the foundations of statistics have tried to answer in the past century:

 1. What should I believe?
 2. What should I do?